multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 #### Quest for insight
 Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics:
 * Is RGB information alone is enough to obtain correct classification and detection performance?
 If not, what else should be used?
-* How to use the solution of subtask 1 to answer subtask 2?
+* How to use the solution of Subtask 1 to answer Subtask 2?
 * Which strokes are the most similar?
 * How transferable are the computed features from one subtask to another?